 Temporary-Tattoo Decorated Pumpkins

 Ink your love of Halloween with this easy pumpkin design that takes minutes to make.
 To create your own, just pick up a few autumn-theme temporary tattoos or whatever the kids like (we're on board for superhero pumpkins) and apply them to your faux pumpkin with a damp sponge, just like you would to skin.
-Kids love this quick Halloween craft because the end result is a gorgeous customized pumpkin that will last for years to come.
-We like it because it's scary easy, but looks totally hand-painted.
+Kids love this quick Halloween craft because the end result is a gorgeous customized tattoo pumpkin that will last for years to come.
+We like it because it's easy but looks hand-painted.

 Easy DIY Halloween Doormat